Sleep Breathing Disorders – What Impact Do They Have On Your Health?

 Obstructive Sleep Apnea

-Obstructive apnea is a condition in which breathing starts and stops involuntarily for brief periods.
-Individuals who suffer from snoring or wake up tired may have sleep apnea, which occurs when the muscles relax in the back of your throat, obstructing your airway.
+Obstructive apnea2 is a condition in which breathing starts and stops involuntarily for brief periods.
+Individuals who snore or wake up tired may have sleep apnea, which occurs when gravity pulls down parts of the mouth like the soft tissue and mouth, obstructing your airway.

-The muscles in this area support your tonsils, uvula, soft palate, and the sidewalls of the tongue and throat, and when these muscles relax, your airway narrows.
+The muscles in this area support your tonsils, uvula, soft palate, and the sidewalls of the tongue and throat, and when these muscles relax and are pulled down by gravity, your airway narrows.

-When you don’t get enough air, your blood’s oxygen levels decrease.
-When your brain senses your inability to breathe, it momentarily wakes you, but, typically, individuals don’t remember these brief rousings.
+When you don’t get enough air, your blood’s oxygen levels decrease3 .
+When your brain senses your inability to breathe, it momentarily wakes you, but most individuals don’t remember these brief rousings.

 Obstructive Sleep Apnea in Children and Infants

-The pediatric obstructive condition is similar to adults in which the child’s airway is partially or completely blocked during sleep, rousing them and interrupting periods of rest.
+Pediatric obstructive sleep apnea is similar to adults in that the child’s airway is partially or completely blocked during sleep, rousing them and interrupting periods of rest.

-Enlarged tonsils often don’t have an underlying condition; however, they may be removed surgically.
+Enlarged tonsils often don’t represent an underlying disorder; however, they may be removed surgically when causing sleep problems.
 Identifying these issues when they arise is essential to preventing complications that could affect a child’s development.

 Need more info?
 Check out our full guide for sleep apnea in children.